-The reporting option provided by section 6226 requires a partnership to report adjusted tax statements to its partners and the Service within a specified time period, to be determined in regulations or regulatory guidance.
-The language in the statute, and the 45-day period within which a partnership must elect section 6226, do not address how upper-tier partnerships, or other passthrough entities, would be able to make a similar election to provide adjusted tax statements from a lower-tier partnership.
-Many partnerships, including investment funds, have partnerships as investors (such as feeder funds, funds of funds, and family partnerships).
+Many partnerships, including investment funds, have partnerships as investors (such as feeder funds,9 funds of funds,10 and family partnerships).
 For the reporting option to be a meaningful alternative for partnerships, it is important for the reporting option to be available to upper-tier partnerships and other passthrough entities.
-Allowing such upper-tier entities to elect the section 6226 reporting option should not significantly increase the Service's enforcement burden as the Service has the authority to create forms that would enable it to track the adjusted tax information to be reported to partners and the Service.
+Allowing such upper-tier entities to elect the Section 6226 reporting option should not significantly increase the Service's enforcement burden as it has the authority to create forms that would enable it to track the adjusted tax information statements through multiple tiers, as well as authority to establish the time periods for information to be reported to partners and the IRS.

 If upper-tier partnerships and passthrough entities are not able to make a similar reporting election, then that upper-tier entity must pay tax at the entity level.
 It is not clear from the statute exactly how such entities would determine the appropriate tax to be paid.

-If an upper-tier partnership is deemed to owe tax under section 6225, then the lower-tier partnership's election not to be subject to the default rule has been made ineffective for upper-tier partnerships.
-If the upper-tier partnership is required to pay tax as if it were an individual under section 703 of the Code, as suggested by the Bluebook, then the lower-tier partnership's election under section 6226 would seem to turn an upper-tier partnership into a taxable entity, inconsistent with section 701 of the Code.
+If an upper-tier partnership is deemed to owe tax under Section 6225, then the lower-tier partnership's election not to be subject to the default rule has been made ineffective for upper-tier partnerships.11 If the upper-tier partnership is required to pay tax as if it were an individual under Section 703 of the Code, as suggested by the Bluebook, then the lower-tier partnership's election under Section 6226 would seem to turn an upper-tier partnership into a taxable entity, inconsistent with Section 701 of the Code.